 What are cloud storage APIs?

 New cloud storage APIs let you take advantage of the high up-time and low overhead of cloud storage sites when designing your business processes.
-Amazon, Dropbox, Sharefile, Oracle Cloud, Azure and Google Cloud are among cloud sites moving beyond simple file sharing between individuals and teams to enable more complex business workflows using their proprietary APIs
+Amazon, Box, Dropbox, Sharefile, Oracle Cloud, Azure and Google Cloud are among cloud sites moving beyond simple file sharing between individuals and teams to enable more complex business workflows using their proprietary APIs

 More on cloud storage APIs »